Argentina Global Business Entities Guide Germany Limited Liability Company

 Liability of incorporators / shareholders

-There is no personal liability for shareholders after registration of the GmbH in the commercial register, except for their own and other shareholder’s shareholder contributions; or for liabilities that have arisen from business before registration (this problem can be solved by usage of shelf companies); or in case statutory shares have been paid back to the shareholder.
+There is no personal liability for shareholders after registration of the GmbH in the commercial register, except for their own and other shareholder’s shareholder contributions; or for liabilities that have arisen from business before registration of the GmbH (this problem can be solved by usage of shelf companies); or in case statutory shares have been paid back to the shareholder.

 (Governing) bodies

-The bodies of the GmbH are: Managing Director(s); if applicable Supervisory Board; and Shareholders' Meeting.
+The bodies of the GmbH are: Managing Director(s); if applicable Supervisory Board; and Shareholders' Meeting..

 Other particularities

-Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions, equity acquisitions, etc.)?
+Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions and divestitures, equity acquisitions, conversions etc.)?

 Acquisition of assets, equity etc. located abroad is possible without limitation.